crypto-chests/chests/README.md

 If a wallet gets emptied, I will post here and on X the solution, that way you will be able to decide for yourself if the clues were enough to guess it.

 ## Can they be brute forced?
-What do the password look like.
+What do the passwords look like?

 I can tell you that no password will be less than 12 characters.